umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 * We need a good foundation for building complex editors with a strongly typed data structure.
 This foundation will eventually power a new grid based editor.
 * We need a new solution for V8 especially since the popular alternatives such as Stacked Content are not yet v8 ready and the new block editor should be a good replacement.
 * Umbraco currently doesn't have a 'page builder' type of editor which it needs.
-The current Grid implementation seems like a 'page builder' type of editor it is not.
+The current Grid implementation seems like a 'page builder' but it is not designed this way and trying to make it work as a 'page builder' is cumbersome.

 ## Detailed Design